esimonian/codeexamples/README.md

-Code exercises in various langauges
+Code exercises in Ruby and Python